Hepatitis A, B & C Panel

 - Have eaten contaminated food or drank contaminated water

-- Travel to areas of low/poor sanitation, especially Mexico and South & Central Asia
+- Travel to areas of low/poor sanitation, especially Africa, Asia, Mexico, and Central & South America

 - Share needle/drug equipment